 Delegated Authority

-The Executive Vice President and University Provost (Provost), the Executive Vice President for Research and Innovation (EVPRI), and the Executive Vice President for Health Affairs (EVPHA) are hereby designated as the University administrators responsible for managing the approval and review processes for all Centers and Institutes at the University and for establishing the regulations and procedures to which such Centers and Institutes must comply.
+The Executive Vice President and University Provost (Provost), the Executive Vice President for Research and Innovation (EVPRI), and the Executive Vice President for Health Affairs (EVPHA) are hereby designated as the University administrators responsible for managing the approval and review processes for all centers and institutes at the University and for establishing the regulations and procedures to which such centers and institutes must comply.

-These three individuals serve as the Centers and Institutes Executive Council with delegated authority to collectively recommend Centers and Institutes to the BOT Academic and Student Affairs Committee for approval, closure, or other actions related to the operation of a Center/Institute at the University.
-Furthermore, the Centers and Institutes Executive Council have delegated authority for establishing the regulations and procedures to which all Centers and Institutes governed by this policy must comply to remain in operation, which includes the funding mechanisms available to support the operations of Centers and Institutes governed by this policy.
+These three individuals serve as the Centers and Institutes Executive Council with delegated authority to collectively recommend centers and institutes to the BOT Academic and Student Affairs Committee for approval, closure, or other actions related to the operation of a center or institute at the University.
+Furthermore, the Centers and Institutes Executive Council has delegated authority for establishing the regulations and procedures to which all centers and institutes governed by this policy must comply to remain in operation, which includes the funding mechanisms available to support the operations of centers and institutes.
 Actions of the Centers and Institutes Executive Council must be unanimous.
 If a unanimous decision cannot be made, the matter will be settled by the University President.

-The Centers and Institutes Executive Council have sole and final authority for determining the processes they utilize to make their recommendations to the BOT Academic and Student Affairs Committee regarding the approval and continued operation of Centers and Institutes.
+The Centers and Institutes Executive Council has sole and final authority for determining the processes they utilize to make their recommendations to the BOT Academic and Student Affairs Committee regarding the approval and continued operation of centers and institutes.
 The Provost will appoint a representative from the Office of Academic Planning and Accountability (OAPA) to serve as an ex officio member of the Centers and Institutes Executive Council.
-The ex officio representative from OAPA will be responsible for administering all procedures set forth by the Centers and Institutes Executive Council for the approval, review, and closure of Centers and Institutes.
+The ex officio representative from OAPA will be responsible for administering all procedures for the establishment, review, and closure of centers and institutes as set forth by the Centers and Institutes Executive Council.

 Covered Entities

-This policy specifically governs University Research Institutes, University Research Centers, and University Community Engagement Centers as defined by this policy.
-Organizations meeting these definitions as set forth in this document, whether they utilize “Center” or “Institute” in their organizational name or not, must be approved by the BOT Academic and Student Affairs Committee, according to the BOT By-Laws.
+This policy specifically governs university research institutes, university research centers, and university community engagement centers as defined by this policy.
+Organizations meeting these definitions as set forth in this document, whether they utilize “center” or “institute” in their organizational name or not, must be approved by the BOT Academic and Student Affairs Committee, according to the BOT By-Laws.
 Additionally, the Centers and Institutes Executive Council must provide their recommendation for the BOT Academic and Student Affairs Committee’s consideration.
-The Centers and Institutes Executive Council have sole and final delegated authority from the BOT for determining whether an organizational structure at the University qualifies as a University Research Institute, University Research Center, or University Community Engagement Center under this policy.
+The Centers and Institutes Executive Council has sole and final delegated authority from the BOT for determining whether an organizational structure at the University qualifies as a university research institute, university research center, or university community engagement center under this policy.
+Generally, newly established organizational entities should not utilize “center” or “institute” in their name.
+Using “center” or “institute” in a newly established organization’s name will trigger a review under this policy to determine if the policy applies.
+If the organization is designated an administrative service center under this policy, the organization must receive approval from the senior administrator of the headquartering unit and the Centers and Institutes Executive Council to use the name “center” or “institute.”

 Operational Requirements